kmules1/kmules1.github.io/ecumene/index.md

 * Goblinkind, who claim to be indigenous to the Ecumene and are known for their invasiveness, disgusting habits, and talent for trouble.
 * Koboldkind, who originate from Ninurta, and are known for their cautiousness, devoted, and resilient.

+### History

+The history of the Ecumene is commonly divided into two periods: the Era of Elves and the Era of Humanity.

+The former is a primordial period for the Ecumene, during which the Elves established their own global civilization, then bridged the distance between planets and taught civilization to the peoples of the worlds.
+Its high period ended in a sudden cataclysm, which forced the survivors to colonize the Ecumene more intensely.
+In doing so, the Elves further accelerated the civilizing of humanity and paved the road for their own displacement by the realms of mankind.

+The latter is the time period in which humanity took control of the tools of civilization and built their own realms; in doing so, they forced the Elves into enclaves where humanity could not establish a foothold.
+The early period of this era is marked by the rise and fall of warlords and petty kingdoms; the latter is dominated by the rise and eventual decline of the Imperium as well as similar patterns elsewhere on the Ecumene.

 ### Major Polities

 One of the most significant polities within human history has been the Imperium, a state which, at its peak, dominated three major continents and whose cultural influence reached five.
 In the current year of *7130*{: .ae}, the Imperium itself is significantly smaller but continues to be a center of cultural, political, and economic influence; areas touched by its influence and/or rule over the centuries continue to be governed in a manner emulating the Imperium, and this larger region is referred to as the Greater Imperium.